Welcome¶

 -h, --help help for phenix

---log.error-stderr log fatal errors to STDERR (default true)
+--log.error-stderr log fatal errors to STDERR - DEPRECATED (Determined by log.level) (default true)

 --store.endpoint string endpoint for storage service (default "bolt:///etc/phenix/store.bdb")